Aidan4478D/aidancusa.dev/README.md

 Folow tutorial here to set up React App with GitHub Pages: https://github.com/gitname/react-gh-pages

 Then run `$ npm run deploy -- -m "Commit message to pages"` to deploy the React App onto www.aidancusa.dev domain

+Then make sure that `CNAME` is included on the `gh-pages` branch with the correct domain name.